-Ernest Seow Teng Peng
+Ernest Seow Teng Peng (retired 29/11/2013)

 Independent Director joined the Board on 12 October 2005.
-Mr Seowhas advised the Board he will not be seeking re-election at the upcoming AGM.
+Mr Seow has advised the Board he will not be seeking reelection at the upcoming AGM.
 Mr Seow is the member of the Audit Committee and a member of the Nomination and Remuneration committee.